-TABLE OF CONTENTS
+Studies

+Table Of Contents

-Welcome to the PhD Programme in International Studies 2
+Welcome to the PhD Programme in International Studies 4

-Presentation 4
+By prof. Stefano Schiavo, Director of the School of International Studies 4

+PRESENTATION 5

 1. WHO IS WHO 5

+Coordinator 5

+Vice-Coordinator 5

-Coordinator Vice-coordinator Programme committee members Representatives of the PhD Students Administrative staff 5 5 5 6 7
+Programme committee members 5

+Representatives of the PhD Students 7

+Administrative staff 7

-2. ACADEMIC YEAR CALENDAR - 2019-20 7
+2. ACADEMIC YEAR CALENDAR - 2022-23 7

 3. OVERVIEW OF THE PROGRAMME 8

 Road Map 8

+1st year 8

+2nd year 9

+3rd year 9

-4. GUIDELINE FOR 1 ST YEAR PAPERS 10
+4. GUIDELINE FOR 1ST YEAR PAPERS

+Critical Response 10

-Critical Response Research Essay 10 10
+Research Essay 10

-5. GRADUATE STUDENT CONFERENCE 11
+5. GRADUATE STUDENT CONFERENCE

-6. ATTENDANCE AND EXAMS 11
+6. ATTENDANCE AND EXAMS

-7. SUPERVISOR AND ADVISOR 11
+7. SUPERVISOR, CO-SUPERVISOR AND ADVISOR

 8. ADMISSION TO THE SUBSEQUENT YEAR 12

+Admission to the 2nd Year 12

-Admission to 2 nd year Admission to 3 rd year 12 12
+Admission to the 3rd Year 12

 9. DISSERTATION 12

-Steps towards a Dissertation Formatting Requirements 12 13
+Steps Towards a Dissertation 12

+Formatting Requirements 13

 10. FINAL EXAMINATION 13

+Evaluation of the Doctoral Thesis 13

+Doctoral Programme Extention 13

-Admission to the Final Examination Doctor Europaeus Pubblication of the Dissertation Further information about the examination 13 13 14 14
+Admission to the Final Examination 13

+Doctor Europaeus 14

+Pubblication of the Dissertation

+Further information about the examination 15

-11. RIGHTS AND DUTIES OF PHD STUDENTS 15
+11. RIGHTS AND DUTIES OF PHD STUDENTS

+External Activities 15

+Research budget 16

-external activities Research budget Scholarship increase for periods abroad Residency Institutional Affiliation PhD Room Italian and Foreign Languages Attendance, Leave and Sanctions 15 15 16 16 16 16 16
+Scholarship increase for periods abroad 16

+Residency 16

+Institutional Affiliation 16

+PhD Room 17

+Italian and Foreign Languages 17

+Attendance, Leave and Sanctions 17